MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 :::image type="content" source="./media/manage-machines/UpdateEnvVariable.png" alt-text="Screenshot of the Dataverse action.":::

-If you use one Key Vault for all your secrets, you will need only one cloud flow.
+If you use one Key Vault for all your secrets, you need only one cloud flow.
 If you have several Key Vaults, you need to duplicate the cloud flow and simply update the resource name.
 To ensure that your cloud flow is working correctly with Azure Key Vault:
 -	Go to your Key Vault
 -	Select **Events**